Riverview High School (Sarasota, Florida)

 Riverview High School is a four-year public high school in Sarasota, Florida, United States.
 Riverview educates students from ninth grade to twelfth grade.
-The school has 2,654 students and 129 teachers.
+As of the 2022-2023 school year, the school had 2,606 students and 127 teachers.
 The school's mascot is the ram.
-As of the 2012–2013 school year, it is the largest school in the county.
+As of the 2015-2016 school year, it is the largest school in the county.